 Free Lease Default Letter Template (Notice of Rent Default)

-For any successful commercial and industrial landlords and property managers, tenant problems and defaults are situations they have to deal with occasionally.
-As a tenant, probably the first time you hear about default is when you are issued with a default notice from your landlord or property manager.
-This can be very stressful as you may not know what to do in such a situation.
+For successful commercial and industrial landlords and property managers, tenant problems and defaults are situations they have to deal with occasionally.
+As a tenant, probably the first time you hear about default is when you are issued a default notice from your landlord or property manager.
+This can be very stressful, as you may not know what to do in such a situation.

 A lease default letter can be sent either by the tenant to the landlord or the landlord to the tenant.
 For the tenant, they can send a demand letter if the landlord breaches any part of an agreement they made.
-The landlord can also send a lease default letter to the tenant due to late rent payment or due to non-compliance.
+The landlord can also send a lease default letter to the tenant due to late rent payments or non-compliance.

 Types of Leases